deshaw/versioned-hdf5/docs/staged_changes.rst

 ``from_array(as_base_slabs=False)`` creates staged slabs as views of the input array.
 When the input array's shape is not exactly divisible by the ``chunk_size``, these views may not be large enough to contain the chunks after ``resize()`` enlarges the array.
-``resize()`` deep-copies trimmed slabs into new ones padded with empty data.
-It's important that this happens lazily, only when and if needed, to avoid unnecessary deep-copies when the array is never enlarged over its lifetime - notably, when it's created and then immediately consumed and destroyed when committing an ``InMemoryArrayDataset``.
+It's important that the slabs are fixed lazily, only when and if needed, to avoid unnecessary deep-copies when the array is never enlarged over its lifetime - notably, when it's created and then immediately consumed and destroyed when committing an ``InMemoryArrayDataset``.

+How ``resize()`` fixes the trimmed slabs depends on which axes are being enlarged:

+- When enlarging along axis 1+, each slab that is trimmed along any of those axes is deep-copied into a new one padded with uninitialized data to a whole number of chunks along all axes.
+- When enlarging along axis 0, each slab that is trimmed exclusively along axis 0 is instead handled by ``ResizePlan``: its last chunk - the only one that would overflow - is copied to a brand new staged slab; the original slab is then truncated in place (using a no-op NumPy view) to a whole number of chunks.
+A slab that only held the relocated chunk becomes empty and is dropped.

+The relocations are one ``TransferPlan`` per source slab, but they skip the ``IndexChunkMapper`` machinery: the ``read_many_slices()`` parameters of all the relocated chunks are computed in bulk, and each ``TransferPlan`` is then initialized with a plain slice of them.
+This is because each source slab typically contributes a single tiny chunk, so the per-chunk index arithmetic would cost more than the copy itself.

 ``load()`` algorithm
 --------------------